bitnami/charts/bitnami/ghost/README.md

 ## Upgrading

-### To 15.0.0
+### To 16.0.0

-This major release updates the MariaDB subchart to it newest major, 10.0.0.
+This major release updates the MariaDB subchart to its newest major, 10.0.0.
 Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-1000) for more information.

 ### To 15.0.0